ubidots/ubidots-arduino-wifly/README.rst

+*IMPORTANT UPDATE*

+*Due to changes in the RN171 module, we can no longer provide support for this code.*

 Ubidots-Arduino-WiFly
 =====================

 Ubidots-Arduino-WiFly provides an example of sending data to Ubidots from the WiFly shield, which uses the RN171 chip from Microchip Technologies.